 Chief Executive Officer

-Mr. Ayres has recruited a highly motivated team with extraordinary experience producing results in high-pressure, high-stakes situations.
-With a well-earned reputation for integrity, vision and unparalleled strategic analysis, Mr. Ayres has led The Ashcroft Group quickly to become one of Washington’s most highly respected and growing business consulting firms with clients from all over the world.
-He brings over 20 years of expertise in strategic and crisis management to today’s challenges in the dynamic and complex terrain of global business.
+Mr. Ayres co-founded The Ashcroft Group in 2005 with former United States Attorney General John Ashcroft and Juleanna Glover.
+He swiftly assembled a highly motivated, extraordinarily experienced team, which produces results in high-pressure, high-stakes situations.
+With a well-earned reputation for integrity, vision and unparalleled strategic analysis, Mr. Ayres quickly led The Ashcroft Group to become one of Washington’s most highly respected and growing business consulting firms with clients all over the world.
+After leading the expansion of The Ashcroft Law Firm, LLC in 2009 with the hire of four seasoned former US Attorneys, Mr. Ayres ensures that clients have experienced teams with the business and legal judgment to meet their specific challenges.

-Before joining the Department of Justice, Mr. Ayres held senior leadership positions for U.S. Senators John C. Danforth, Christopher ““Kit”” Bond, and John D. Ashcroft, advising them on national security and appropriations matters.
-Mr. Ayres attended the University of Missouri where he graduated Cum Laude with a Bachelor of Arts in Economics and Political Science.
+Mr. Ayres held senior leadership positions for U.S. Senators John C. Danforth, Christopher “Kit” Bond, and John D. Ashcroft earlier in his career.
+Mr. Ayres received his Master of Business Administration from The Wharton School at the University of Pennsylvania and graduated Phi Beta Kappa with a Bachelor of Arts in Economics and Political Science from the University of Missouri.

 March 05, 2012 | News